 Speaking of noise we could hear from our flat, this street is used as a thoroughfare at rush hour so for a few hours each day we heard a constant clip clop of feet on the sidewalk.
 This never bothered me because it sounded so much like horses on cobblestones, which I felt was appropriate.

-We had found the Roupell Street flat through AirBnb (see the listing here) and we were very satisfied with our choice.
+We had found the Roupell Street flat through AirBnb (EDIT 2018: This listing no longer exists.) and we were very satisfied with our choice.
 The flat was good sized, two-storied, with a full kitchen, living room, two bedrooms, and two balconies, besides the fact that it resided on a picturesque street.
 Our rooftop balcony on the street side was accessible through the living room windows, and the other balcony was off the kitchen and looked over our hosts small garden.
 Our host lived below us in the rooms on the first floor of the building.

 One of the reasons I would recommend staying at AirBnb’s is that it provides you with the opportunity to have a local host who can offer advice and sightseeing suggestions.
 Our London host was very helpful and gave us good advice for procuring reasonably priced theater tickets one evening.
 He also let us borrow his own cast iron pan to cook a home cooked meal one night.